 HuffPost and Ms. Huffington have become even more brazen lately in making false and misleading public statements.
 They get away with this because no one with any influence is holding them to account.
 Will you?

-against the Tea Party, you can make your voice known to HuffPost management (politely, please), here:
+If you think HuffPost should issue a retraction of its false smears of racism against the Tea Party, you can make your voice known to HuffPost management (politely, please), here:

 Eric Hippeau